routerworld3/wiki_vp/Microsoft/Troubleshooting_AD.md

 ---

-## 3. DC Identity, Certificates, and GUID Issues (Especially in DoD Environments)
+## 3. DC Identity, Certificates, and GUID Issues

 In a **Department of Defense (DoD)** or other high-security environment, Domain Controllers often have **certificates** for smart card logons, LDAPS, or other secure communications.
 These certificates can be tied to: